GoldenEye 007 (1997 video game): Gameplay

-GoldenEye 007 is a first-person shooter where the player takes the role of Secret Intelligence Service agent James Bond through a series of levels.
+GoldenEye 007 is a first-person shooter in which the player takes the role of Secret Intelligence Service agent James Bond through a series of levels.
 In each level, the player must complete a set of objectives while computer-controlled opponents try to hinder the player's progress.
 Objectives range from recovering items to destroying objects, defeating enemies, or rescuing hostages.
 Some objectives may also require the player to use high-tech gadgets.
 For example, in one level, the player must use Bond's electromagnetic watch to acquire a jail cell key.
 Although the player begins each level with a limited amount of supplies, additional weapons and ammunition can be acquired from defeated enemies.
 There are no health-recovery items, but body armour can be acquired to provide a secondary health bar.

 The game features more than 20 weapons, including pistols, submachine guns, assault rifles, a sniper rifle, grenades, and throwing knives.
 Most weapons have a finite magazine and must be reloaded after a certain number of shots.
 Although each weapon has its own characteristics, ammunition is interchangeable between some weapon types.
 For example, pistols and submachine guns share the same ammunition.
 Weapons inflict different levels of damage depending on which body part they hit.
 Head shots cause the most damage, while arm and leg shots inflict the least damage.
 The Klobb, a submachine gun with a folding stock, possesses a high rate of fire and a wide bullet spread compared to other weapons, but is severely underpowered with a heavy recoil.
 The Klobb can be dual-wielded for additional firepower.
-Stealth is often encouraged, as frequent gunfire can alert distant guards and alarms can spawn enemies.
+Stealth is often encouraged, as frequent gunfire can alert distant guards, and alarms can spawn enemies.
 Certain weapons incorporate a suppressor or a telescopic sight to aid the player in killing enemies discreetly.

 Each level can be played on three difficulty settings: Agent, Secret Agent, and 00 Agent.
 These affect aspects such as the damage enemies can withstand and inflict, the amount of ammunition available, and the number of objectives that must be completed.
-Two bonus levels can be unlocked by completing the game on Special Agent and then on 00 Agent.
+Two bonus levels can be unlocked by completing the game on Secret Agent and then on 00 Agent.
 The player may also replay previously completed levels within target times to unlock bonus cheat options such as infinite ammunition or invincibility.
 Upon completing the game on the three difficulty settings, an additional mode is unlocked, allowing the player to customise the difficulty of a level by manually adjusting enemies' health, reaction times, aiming accuracy, and the damage they inflict.